These are the petrol stations that have run out of fuel in the Portsmouth area

 The BP petrol station in Park Lane, Bedhampton, is out of fuel – while the BP site in Emsworth also has no fuel, but the rest of the petrol station remains open.

+A few hours later the BP petrol station in Eastern Road, Portsmouth also closed its pumps as it ran out of fuel.

-However the BP stations in Eastern Road and Commercial Road in Portsmouth are open as well as the one in Northern Road, Cosham.
+However the BP station in Commercial Road is still open as well as the one in Northern Road, Cosham.

 The BP station in West Street, Portchester, also still as fuel as does the one in Brockhurst Road, Gosport and the one in Broom Way, Lee-on-the-Solent.